 While you will see both images in your Gallery, you may still want to manually save the images by tapping the overflow icon and selecting Save image.
 The benefit of manually saving the images is that both will be uploaded to your Google Photos account.

 Although Bixby has improved exponentially over the past year, it is still not everyone’s cup of tea.
-While you can’t map the Bixby button to perform other tasks, it’s pretty easy to disable.
+It used to be that you could simply disable the Bixby button, but that’s no longer possible.
+However, you can make it a lot harder to trigger.

-Simply swipe right to reach the Bixby Home screen.
-Tap the overflow icon on the top right side of the screen and select Bixby Settings.
-Select Bixby Key and tap the Don’t open anything radio button.
+Press your Bixby button to open your Bixby Voice screen.
+Tap the overflow icon on the top right side of the screen and select Settings.
+Scroll down and select Bixby key and tap the Press twice to open Bixby button to make it much harder to accidentally trigger Bixby.

 How to customize Quick Settings Tiles